 To apply, you must be a currently enrolled, degree-seeking, undergraduate UW-Eau Claire student.
 You need to be in good standing (academic, financial and conduct) and have a cumulative GPA of 2.3.
 You must maintain enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 You may apply as a freshman but you must have at least sophomore standing by the time the program begins.
 No prior Spanish language study is required.

 The academic program consists of two courses:

-Six credits of Foreign Culture requirement can be waived upon successful program completion.
-Please email Degree Review at firstname.lastname@example.org after completion of the program to update your degree audit.
+For students in catalog years through 2015-2016, in addition to the three credits of Foreign Culture attached to the IDIS 155 class, six credits of Foreign Culture requirement can be waived upon successful program completion.
+The requirement is not automatically applied: please email Degree Review at firstname.lastname@example.org after completion of the program to update your degree audit.
 (Students earning a B.A., B.F.A. or B.M degree in the College of Arts & Sciences cannot use study abroad to fulfill their foreign language/foreign culture requirement.
 See the university catalog for details.)

 During the program students will observe in the local clinic, as well as participate in health education programming for elementary school students.
 This can be counted towards the UW-Eau Claire Service Learning Requirement.

-The program runs for 8 weeks, from early June to late July.
-Exact program dates are determined the semester prior to departure.
+The program runs for 8 weeks, from June 3 to July 29, 2016.